Our family adopted a lovely pig named Wilbur. He is so sweet and cute.

 - We limit sweets and breads.
 Pigs will eat anything, even bird food dropped from feeders hanging around the yard.

 - Ice cubes.
-In addition to filling a huge round outdoor rubber tub with fresh water daily, Wilbur loves ice cubes!
+In addition to filling a huge round outdoor rubber tub with fresh water daily, we provide Wilbur with ice cubes.
+He loves them!
 They cool him off fast and are an interesting treat to chomp on.

 Keeping Your Pig Comfortable: Not Too Hot or Cold